nmclark2/TMT-NEAT/README.md

 # Version History

 # Version 1.5.1 - October 19, 2021
-- Fixes volcano plotting parameters for compatbility with EnhancedVolcano version > 1.4.
+- Fixes volcano plotting parameters for compatibility with EnhancedVolcano version > 1.4.

 # Version 1.5 - October 6, 2021
 - Adds option to skip sample loading normalization for samples where enrichment is expected, such as kinase assays, co-IPs, TurboID, etc.